Getting Started with Kavi Software

 See Also internet merchant account.

 Period of time between a membership's expiration and the archiving of the membership.
-If the site has been configured to enforce any delinquent actions, the delinquent actions will automatically be implemented at the end of the grace period unless the membership has been renewed.
+Consequences of allowing the membership to expire will be implemented at the end of the grace period unless the membership has been renewed.

 Generic term used by Kavi Groups to describe the online collaboration center for a specific committee, working group, task force, or interest group.
 Each group is highly configurable, with a roster, action items, ballots, a document repository, and a mailing list with online email archives.